Can a Night Guard Hurt Your Teeth?

 When you visit a local retail store, you may see their wide selection of mouth guards.
 These may be tempting due to the low price tag.
 There are also many options to consider including products that you boil and place in your mouth.
 These items will mold around your teeth, helping to create a better fit.
 You may also choose very generic products that cushion around your teeth and provide minimal protection and relief.

-If you are considering an over-the-counter mouth guard, discuss the product with your dentist to ensure it is an adequate TMJ treatment option for your specific situation.
+If you are considering an over-the-counter mouth guard for sleeping, discuss the product with your dentist to ensure it is an adequate TMJ treatment option for your specific situation.

 Dental Night Guards Side Effects